A graduate smiles wearing regalia. A graduate smiles wearing regalia.

 Strengthening the Public Health Workforce Scholarship Program

-The University at Albany School of Public Health has received a grant from the Health Resources and Services Administration to provide full scholarships to incoming Master of Public Health (MPH) students who will join the Strengthening the Public Health Workforce Training Program.
+The University at Albany School of Public Health has received a grant from the Health Resources and Services Administration to provide full scholarships to incoming students in the Graduate Certificate in Public Health Fundamentals and Principles who will join the Strengthening the Public Health Workforce Training Program.

-Students selected for this program will receive full scholarships for the MPH program plus a Health Disparities or Maternal and Child Health certificate, special training to enhance their ability to address health disparities and current and emerging public health crises, and dedicated career development resources to facilitate their entry into the public health workforce.
+Students selected for this program will receive full scholarships for the tuition and fees associated with the Graduate Certificate Program and an opportunity to receive special training to enhance their ability to address health disparities and current and emerging public health crises, and dedicated career development resources to facilitate their entry into the public health workforce.

 To be eligible, an applicant must: